 Once the court has advised the defendant of the charges against him or her, the judge will ask how he or she pleads to those charges—not guilty, guilty, or no contest.

 Why is it almost a mistake to simply enter a guilty plea to charges at arraignment?
-Because as soon as you enter a guilty plea to a charge, you will have a record of conviction for that charge.
-The judge only has the discretion to decide what sentence to impose, which means the defendant will never have an opportunity to see whether there was a viable defense to his or her charges or whether the District Attorney would have exercised prosecutorial discretion in the defendant’s favor.
+Because as soon as you enter a guilty plea to a charge, it's automatically on your criminal record.
+The judge only has the discretion of sentencing and the defendant loses the opportunity to determine if a strong defense is available.

 In general, defense attorneys often recommend that defendants plead not guilty at arraignment.
 Upon pleading not guilty, the prosecutor must gather evidence against the defendant and provides the defense a chance to review the evidence, investigate the case, and determine whether the evidence proves that the defendant committed the crime—essentially forcing the state to prove the case against him or her.